 Svetlana Alexievich

 Svetlana Alexandrovna Alexievich is a Belarusian investigative journalist, essayist, and oral historian who writes in Russian.
-She was awarded the 2015 Nobel Prize in Literature "for her polyphonic writings, a monument to suffering and courage in our time."
-She is the first writer from Belarus to receive the award.
+She was born on 31 May 1948.
+Alexievich was awarded the 2015 Nobel Prize in Literature for her polyphonic writings, a monument to suffering and courage in our time.
+She is notably the first writer from Belarus to receive this prestigious award.

 Are you sure you want to delete this?